BIGJRA/BIGJRA.github.io/rejuv.md

 | Metapod           | 4 | **Aipom**     | 1 |            |   |
 | **Beedrill**      | 1 |               |   |            |   |

-Each tree is either a “low” tree or a “high” tree.
+Each tree is either a "low" tree or a "high" tree.
 Low trees have more infrequent encounters, but typically the rarer Pokemon.
 North of the bridge you'll cross the right tree is a low tree and the left tree is a high tree.
 Be wary of Pineco's Self-Destruct.
 Diglett will be available